The Charlatan (1929 film)

-The Charlatan is a 1929 sound part-talkie film directed by George Melford for Universal Pictures.
+The Charlatan is a 1929 sound part-talkie crime thriller film directed by George Melford for Universal Pictures.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Western Electric sound-on-film system.
 The film starred Holmes E. Herbert, Margaret Livingston and Rockliffe Fellowes.
 The film is based on the 1923 play The Charlatan by Leonard Praskins and Ernest Pascal.

 Plot

 A wealthy socialite invites a carnival sideshow performer named Count Merlin to entertain her guests at a party.
 As the night goes on, a murder occurs and a dark secret from Merlin's past is revealed.